leleppy/notlele/README.md

 ### Hi there 👋

+## i enjoy creating solutions using low code.
+# my work is mainly focused on microsoft technologies.

 <!--
 **fairykei/fairykei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.